kordless/boot2docker-ing/README.md

 ## Getting Boot2Docker Going on OS X

 Interested in getting Docker going on OS X?
 Wondering how all that magic works?
-Tired of wandering around in tunnels?
+Tired of wandering around in tunnels when things go bad with the install?

-This guide will walk you through installing **boot2docker**, **virtualbox**, and **docker** on your Mac/OSX based machine.
+This guide will walk you through installing **boot2docker**, **virtualbox**, and **docker** on your Mac/OSX based machine using **brew** and **cask**.
 Alternately, you can just head on over to the [boot2docker site](http://boot2docker.io/) if you are feeling lucky.

 ![i have no recollection of this place](http://i.imgur.com/itIGzuv.jpg)